 For other companies that come under the jurisdiction of the FTC, see Financial Institutions and Customer Data: Complying with the Safeguards Rule .

 Do insurance companies have to safeguard my information?

 Yes.
 Insurance companies are considered “financial institutions” under GLB.
 Because the insurance industry is primarily regulated by states, GLB privacy regulations regarding notice and opt-out were published by states.
-Many states followed the model state privacy regulations adopted by the National Association of Insurance Commissioners (NAIC), www.naic.org .
-Other states adopted their own version of the GLB privacy rules.
+Your state insurance department is the best source for information.

 Do I lose security protections when my information is shared?